SkinetTeam/Skinet-MEST-C/docs/Installation-Guide.md

 2. Download and install [cuDNN 8.1.1 for CUDA 11.2](https://developer.nvidia.com/rdp/cudnn-archive) ([Installation Guide](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html)).

-## 4. Installing TensorFlow Object Detection API
+## 4. Optionnal:  Installing TensorFlow Object Detection API, we do not advise you to install it unless you want to start a new training.
 :information_source: This step is only required if you want to train Mask R-CNN Inception ResNet V2.
 Training requires a recent high-end GPU with a lot of VRAM as a GTX 1080 Ti (11 GB VRAM) is already struggling training the network using ​a batch of one image.

 To train Mask R-CNN Inception ResNet V2 from the TF OD API, you will need to install the OD API.
 To do that: